Shy Bird Species

 Shy bird species can be found in various regions around the world, inhabiting diverse ecosystems.
 From the tropical rainforests of South America to the temperate forests of North America, and from the savannas of Africa to the vast woodlands of Asia, shy birds have adapted to different climatic conditions and biomes.
 Some species have even managed to thrive in urban areas, displaying remarkable resilience and adaptability.

-See also Best Birds For Pets
+See also Most Affectionate Birds

 Factors Influencing Habitat Selection